 Agricultural Benefits

-Conditions or the traits in plants lead to higher market value of the fruit, obviate cross-pollination, and ensure fruiting throughout the year.
+Conditions or traits in plants that lead to a higher market value of the fruit are preserved in it.
+Cross-pollination is not favoured to maintain the traits.
+Fruiting in the plants is seen throughout the year.

 Limitations